InteractionDesignFoundation/handbook/library/backend/conventions--laravel.md

 ### Exit with proper code

-Use non-zero exit codes if a command execution failed (alternatively, throw an exception — the script with also exit with code 1).
+Use non-zero exit codes if a command execution failed (alternatively, throw an exception — the script will also exit with code 1).
 This allows using global on-error handlers, e.g. for automated reporting about failed console commands, please see `\Illuminate\Console\Scheduling\Event::emailOutputOnFailure` as an example.